Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: State of the Art

+This subsection introduces the classical HH model and its adaptation to plant electrophysiology, providing the theoretical basis for the model developed in Section~\ref{sec:system_model}.

-The Hodgkin–Huxley (HH) model is a mathematical framework that describes how APs are generated and propagated in animal excitable cells through the activity of voltage-gated ion channels~\cite{abbott}.
-In the HH model, the membrane potential \(V_m\) is determined by the balance of ionic currents through channels for sodium (\(Na^+\)), potassium (\(K^+\)), and leakage (\(I_L\)):
+The HH model describes how APs are generated and propagated in animal excitable cells through voltage-gated ion channels~\cite{abbott90}.
+The membrane potential $V_{\mathrm{m}}$ is determined by the balance of ionic currents through channels for $\mathrm{Na}^+$, $\mathrm{K}^+$, and leakage $\mathrm{L}$:

-where $C_m$ is the membrane capacitance, $V_m$ is the membrane potential, $t$ is time, $I_{\text{ext}}$ is the external (injected) current and Ohm’s law defines each ionic current as:
+where $C_{\mathrm{m}}$ is the membrane capacitance and each ionic current follows Ohm's law: